SSWConsulting/SSW.Rules.Content/rules/migrate-an-existing-user-store-to-an-externalauthprovider/rule.md

 **Note**: In the example above extraction of claims may vary based on how you access the token.
 :::

-Extract the SubId from the JWT token (typically the "sub" claim) and use ASP .NET Core Identity's [`AddLoginAsync`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0) method to associate this SubId as an external login with the newly created user record.
+Extract the SubId from the JWT token (typically the "sub" claim) and use ASP .NET Core Identity's [`AddLoginAsync`](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.identity.usermanager-1.addloginasync?view=aspnetcore-8.0) method to associate this SubId as an external log in with the newly created user record.

 ```csharp
 var subId = token.Claims.FirstOrDefault(c => c.Type == "sub");